|

 one!
 Ed.).
 If you want the release date for a

-particular author or book mail forthcoming(at)booklore.co.uk
+particular author or book mail editors(at)booklore.co.uk

 and we will see what we can do.